EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 error_reporting = E_ALL & ~E_NOTICE & ~E_STRICT & ~E_DEPRECATED
 ```

-{% hint style="info" %}
+!!! info
       Restart (stop/start) your Apache service or process after any changes to .conf or .ini files
-{% endhint %}

 ### Navigate to your PEQ Database Editor